Sign Up for a Free Account

 Overview

-Myasthenia gravis is a potentially fatal neuromuscular disorder, but myasthenic patients typically lead normal lives when properly diagnosed and managed.
-In this article, the author reviews the immunopathogenesis, clinical features, diagnostic evaluation, and treatment of myasthenia gravis.
-The full range of diagnostic methods, including electrophysiologic and immunologic tests, is detailed along with surgical and pharmacologic treatments.
-Developments include the growing use of monoclonal antibody and other novel immunotherapies, including eculizumab and efgartigimod, which have been approved by the FDA for use in acetylcholine receptor-positive myasthenia gravis patients.
+Myasthenia gravis is a potentially fatal neuromuscular disorder; however, myasthenic patients can typically lead normal lives when properly diagnosed and adequately managed.
+In this article, the author reviews immunopathogenesis, clinical features, diagnostic evaluation, and treatment of myasthenia gravis.
+Developments include the expansion of novel targeted intravenous and subcutaneous immune therapies, including neonatal Fc receptor (FcRn) blockers (efgartigimod, rozanolixizumab, nipocalimab), complement inhibitors (eculizumab, ravulizumab, zilucoplan), and directed B-cell therapies (inebilizumab), which have been FDA approved for use in AChR generalized myasthenia gravis patients.
+The use of novel agents is being expanded to younger populations, with eculizumab being FDA-approved for adolescents 12 years and older, and nipocalimab being approved for children 6 years and older.

 Key points